Matitzo/Matitzo/README.md

 I have a strong passion for AI and data analytics.
 My biggest project was my engineering thesis about use of Artificial Intelligence in GIS (Geographic Information System) enviroment where I trained a deep learning model for grave detection (getting their footprint with location on map).
-Currently I am looking for my first job in IT.
+ **Hard skills**:
-My hard skills: Python (Numpy, Pandas, Matplotlib, Tkinker, Pygame), MySql, Machine Learning, Deep Learning, Object Detection.
+Python (Numpy, Pandas, Matplotlib, Tkinker, Pygame),
+MySql,
+Machine Learning,
+Deep Learning,
+Object Detection.

 E-mail: matitzo@o2.p